Spain enthralled by wedding of 85-year-old duchess

 The wedding plans even met with disapproval from Spain's royal family although King Juan Carlos has since given his blessing to the couple, the duchess said in a recent interview with news agency EFE.

-"I have stood alone with this plan, and everyone was against it until they realized the high caliber he is," the duchess said of her betrothed.
+"I have stood alone with this plan, and everyone was against it until they realised the high calibre he is," the duchess said of her betrothed.

 The duchess's fortune includes ancient palaces throughout Spain, paintings by Spanish masters Velazquez and Goya, and huge stretches of land.
-Her wealth is estimated at between 600 million and 3.5 billion euros ($4.6 billion).
+Her wealth is estimated at between 600 million and 3.5 billion euros (3 billion pounds).

 The preparations for the wedding have dominated Spanish newspapers and television.
 The balcony with the best view of the palace entrance has been rented to a television company for 8,000 euros, El Mundo newspaper reported.

 The Duchess of Alba, the third woman to hold the title in her own right, married her first husband in 1947.
-They were married for 25 years until he died of leukemia.
+They were married for 25 years until he died of leukaemia.

 She walked up the aisle with her second husband, a former Jesuit priest, in 1978.
 He died after 23 years of marriage.

-"I am a practicing Roman Catholic, that's why I'm marrying for a third time, unfortunately my two previous husbands died," she has said.
+"I am a practising Roman Catholic, that's why I'm marrying for a third time, unfortunately my two previous husbands died," she has said.

 Alfonso Diez will leave his civil service job following the wedding to live in a 16th century palace in Seville alongside his new wife.